VTLI/comic-gen/README.md

-# comic-gen - Generate Comics with Tensorflow
+# COMIC-GEN - Generate Comics with Tensorflow